-The following Commercial guidance note Produced in partnership with Jonathan Edgelow and Lydia Sadler of Vedder Price and Richard Thomas of ZSM Consultancy provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Jonathan Edgelow and Lydia Sadler of Vedder Price and Richard Thomas of ZSM Consultancy provides comprehensive and up to date legal information covering:

 Updated in May 2015

 The business environment